Der-Eddy/pyepvp/README.md

 # pyepvp
-An Python API based on [.NET epvpapi](https://github.com/Mostey/epvpapi)
+An Python API based on the idea of [.NET epvpapi](https://github.com/Mostey/epvpapi)